burawi/tayr/readme.md

+# OUTDATED
+This documentation is outdated.
+We're working on a new version And We're so Sorry
 # Introduction
 - Feeling that you are are wasting a lot of time writing database schema ?
 - Bored of making migrations for every little change in the database ?